Outstanding Public Servant Awards 2026

 The Trish Millines Dziko Award

-Diversity in Technology Award: Nicole Franklin
+Diversity in Technology Award: Joel Bush

 The Patrinell Wright Award